-Our elder law attorneys offer their expertise in asset protection so you’ll have enough to pass onto your surviving spouse or children.
+Our elder law attorneys Grand Rapids Mi offer their expertise in asset protection so you’ll have enough to pass onto your surviving spouse or children.
 Keep reading to learn why you should schedule your free consultation with one of our attorneys today.

 When you choose to retire is up to you.
 However, retirement planning can help you determine whether you have enough savings and assets to last.
-Your will also determine when you can receive full benefits from the government.
+Your Social Security retirement age will also determine when you can receive full benefits from the government.

 If you were born in 1960 or later, your full retirement age is 67.
 The youngest you can retire (without risking Social Security eligibility) is 62.
-However, keep in mind that elder care lawyers.also comes with a permanent reduction to your monthly Social Security benefits.
+However, keep in mind that early retirement also comes with a permanent reduction to your monthly Social Security benefits.
 An elder law attorney can help you determine what retirement age is best for your unique circumstances.
-If you’re still unsure when you should retire, call today to schedule a consultation with one of our
+If you’re still unsure when you should retire, call today to schedule a consultation with one of our elder care lawyers.

 To determine your ideal retirement age, ask yourself the following questions: